GuillaumeDIDIER/Ars-Magica-Characters/Magi/Sofia of Criamon/Sofia, the Dream Witch+45.md

 A staff made from a cypress tree shod in brass with an amethyst bound on top.

 **Attunement:** +3 dreams, +3 spirits
-**Talisman Powers:** Hard more than Iron
+**Talisman Powers:** Harder than Iron

-*Hard more than Iron*
+*Harder than Iron*
 MuHe(Te) 19
 **R**: Personal, **D**: Constant, **T**: Ind
-This enchantment makes the staff harder than iron, tt is nearly unbreakable.
+This enchantment makes the staff harder than iron, it is nearly unbreakable.
 *(Base 4, +2 Sun, +1 extra hardness, +4 level to costant)*

 ## New Spells